wanghmin/wanghmin2.github.io/content/publication/chen-2014-pia/index.md

   the exterior surface.
 Our experiment shows that this approach is simple, fast, and friendly to user design and control.
 It can generate realistic fracture animations within a few seconds.
+summary: 'Physically based animation of detailed fracture effects is not only expensive, but also difficult to implement.
+We propose a physics-inspired approach to enrich low-resolution fracture animation by realistic details.'
 tags:
 - material strength
 - fracture animation